Project NoCode 无码计划

 Exhibition & Archive

-The collective's work was presented at Console.log, West Bund Art Center, Shanghai (2020) and is archived in the independent publication Things Will Work Out Tomorrow.
+The collective's work was presented at Console.log, West Bund Art Center, Shanghai (2020)

 Project NoCode installation view, West Bund Art Center